Best Hiking Trails near Burlington VT

 Let Best Hike Guide help you find the best hikes around Burlington!

-At about 17 miles east of Burlington, locate the Mount Mansfield: The highest point in Vermont.
-Mount Mansfield is a perfect peak to see the beauty of the surrounding area of Burlington.
+At about 17 miles east of Burlington, locate the Mount Mansfield State Forest -The highest point in Vermont- is a perfect peak to see the beauty of the surrounding area of Burlington.
 Although, reaching the summit is an easy hike as you can do it in one day.

 You can reach the summit of Mount Mansfield via the Toll Road which is a beautiful four-mile hike or via Gondola.
 Besides, the Sunset Ridge way is another beautiful choice.

-The Sunset Ridge Trail to Mount Mansfield is moderately hike.
+The Nose to The Chin via Long Trail is moderately hike.
 In fact, this trail moves through the trees and provides magnificent views as well as an interesting rock formation.
-The trail features tundra plants with rocky ridge that provides constant views.
+The trail features wild flowers with snow that provides constant views. more details & directions

 Regardless the way you take, one thing you should respect is to stay on the trail in order to secure the ecosystem.